Safety means turning off the whole Mariner Project.

 The Mariner East 2 is a 350-mile pipeline that would carry dangerous highly volatile liquids across the state of Pennsylvania, terminating at the Marcus Hook facility south of Philadelphia.
 It poses a serious safety risk to communities all along the pipeline route.
 But communities along the pipeline route have been organizing to stop it, and winning key victories along the way.

 Sunoco Has Been Slowed Down, but Not Stopped

-The delays to the project give us more time to keep organizing.
-While we organize locally, we will continue to pressure Governor Wolf to do the right thing.
+The delays to the project give us more time to organize locally, and continue pressuring Governor Wolf to do the right thing.
 He pushed behind the scenes to approve Sunoco’s construction permits, and his response to the early rounds of spills and water contamination was to say that these pipelines are necessary to live “the life we want to live.”